genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/03_business-logic/03_consolidators/03_cons-technical-details.md

 #### lookup

 The `lookup` block is optional when grouping by a unique index on the output table.
 In all other cases, the lookup should be defined.
-In this block, the developer has access to the `input` and `groupId` properties.
+In this block, you have access to the `input` and `groupId` properties.

 Example:
 ```kotlin